leocodeio/StarClassifier/CONTRIBUTING.md

-# Contributing to PicScribe
+# Contributing to StarClassifier

-Thank you for your interest in contributing to PicScribe!
+Thank you for your interest in contributing to StarClassifier!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Getting Started